Skip to Content

 Adjacent to the wharf, Ideal Bar & Grill is open for breakfast, lunch, and dinner.
 This popular spot may be known for its seafood, but even non-seafood lovers can find plenty to eat here.

-Take a road trip east!
+Take a road trip northeast!
 Here are the 10 best things to do in Sacramento with kids

-Located where the Santa Cruz Harbor meets the beach, The Crow’s Nest has been around since 1969.
+The Crow’s Nest has been around since 1969, located where the Santa Cruz Harbor meets the beach.
 No matter what time of day you visit, the views are amazing!

 Celebrate a special occasion at Shadowbrook.
-Originally built as a summer home in the 1920’s, the log cabin atmosphere is quaint and charming.
-Whether you choose to follow the meandering garden path sloping into the restaurant’s entry or ride the tiny cable car, you’re in for an evening to remember.
+Originally built as a summer home in the 1920s, the log cabin atmosphere is quaint and charming.
+Whether you follow the meandering garden path sloping into the restaurant’s entry or ride the tiny cable car, you’re in for an evening to remember.

 Day Trips from Santa Cruz with Kids